Loupimo/BidirectionalFreightPlatforms/README.md

 # Overview

-Universal Freight Platform enhances freight platforms by allowing them to **load and unload the same train car from a single platform**.
+Bidirectional Freight Platform enhances freight platforms by allowing them to **load and unload the same train car from a single platform**.

 In vanilla Satisfactory, a freight platform must be configured either as **Load** or **Unload**.
 This mod removes that limitation by allowing both modes to be enabled simultaneously, making train logistics more flexible and reducing the number of platforms required in many setups.